OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 |*algorithm*→*epd*→*width_filtering*|off|
 |*algorithm*→*ffm*→*report_convex_hulls*|true|

-The parameters change the behavior of **FeatureFinderMetabo** as follows:
+The parameters change the behavior of `FeatureFinderMetabo` as follows:

 - **chrom_fwhm**: The expected chromatographic peak width in seconds.
-- **trace_termination_criterion**: In the first stage **FeatureFinderMetabo** assembles mass traces with a pre-defined mass accuracy.
+- **trace_termination_criterion**: In the first stage `FeatureFinderMetabo` assembles mass traces with a pre-defined mass accuracy.
 If this parameter is set to ’outlier’, the extension of a mass trace is stopped after a predefined number of consecutive outliers is found.
 If this parameter is set to ’sample_rate’, the extension of a mass trace is stopped once the ratio of collected peaks versus visited spectra falls below the ratio given by `min_sample_rate`.
 -  **min_trace_length**: Minimal length of a mass trace in seconds.
 Choose a small value, if you want to identify low-intensity compounds.
 - **max_trace_length**: Maximal length of a mass trace in seconds.
 Set this parameter to -1 to disable the filtering by maximal length.
-- **width_filtering**: **FeatureFinderMetabo** can remove features with unlikely peak widths from the results.
+- **width_filtering**: `FeatureFinderMetabo` can remove features with unlikely peak widths from the results.
 If activated it will use the interval provided by the parameters `min_fwhm` and `max_fwhm`.
 - **report_convex_hulls**: If set to true, convex hulls including mass traces will be reported for all identified features.
 This increases the output size considerably.

-The output file .featureXML can be visualized with TOPPView on top of the used `.mzML` file - in a so-called layer - to look at the identified features.
+The output file .featureXML can be visualized with TOPPView on top of the used `.mzML` file - in a so called layer - to look at the identified features.

 First start TOPPView and open the example `.mzML` file (see <a href="#figure-28">Fig. 28</a>).
-Afterwards, open the `.featureXML` output as a new layer (see <a href="#figure-29">Fig. 29</a>).
+Afterwards open the `.featureXML` output as new layer (see <a href="#figure-29">Fig. 29</a>).
 The overlay is depicted in <a href="#figure-30">Figure 30</a>.
 The zoom of the `.mzML` - `.featureXML` overlay shows the individual mass traces and the assembly of those in a feature (see <a href="#figure-31">Fig. 31</a>).

 (Figure_28)=
 |![Opened .mzML in TOPPView](/images/openms-user-tutorial/metabo/ToppView_1.png)|